Palestinian rockets reach west of Jerusalem on third day of Gaza fighting

+Overnight, Khaled Mansour, a senior commander of the militant Islamic Jihad group, was killed in southern Gaza along with two associates and five other civilians, according to the group.
+Islamic Jihad said it would "not let their blood dry before they bombard the settlements of the enemy".

-About 30 Palestinians, at least a third of them civilians and two of them senior commanders of the Islamic Jihad militant group, have been killed in the weekend surge of fighting while rocket salvoes have sent tens of thousands Israelis to shelters.
+About 30 Palestinians, at least a third of them civilians and two of them senior Islamic Jihad commanders, have been killed in a surge of fighting in Gaza over the weekend, while rocket salvoes have sent tens of thousands Israelis to shelters.

+Sirens warning of rockets sounded in Mevaseret Zion, Kiryat Anavim, Abu Ghosh and Kiryat Anavim, communities some 5 km (3 miles) west of Jerusalem.
+An Israeli military spokesperson said rockets fired at Jerusalem had been intercepted over those towns.
+There were no reports of casualties or damage.

 The flare-up has worried world powers and prompted truce mediation by Egypt.
 It has been contained in part by the fact that Hamas, the governing Islamist group in the impoverished and blockaded Gaza Strip, has held fire.